rkaysen63/surfs_up/README.md

   <img src="images/summary_stats_prcp_12.png" width="175"> <img src="images/plot_prcp_12.png" width="300">
 </p>

-* Precipitation Analysis
+* **Analysis of Results - Precipitation*

-  * The precipitation It appears that it rains daily on the Island of Oahu, but mediIn June the mean of 0.14" of rainfall is in the fourth quartile.
-In December the mean of 0.22" is in the 4th quartile.
-The median precipitation in both June and December is relatively light, however, spikes of
+  * The results show that the precipitation is generally light with a smattering of heavier rainfall.
+Median rainfall is 0.02" in June and 0.03" in December.
   * Unlike the temperature distribution, the precipitation data is skewed right in June and December.
-In June the mean of 0.14" of rainfall is in the fourth quartile.
-In December the mean of 0.22" is in the 4th quartile.
+The mean precipitation in both June and December is greater than the 3rd quartile for those months.
+This indicates that there are days with a large amount of rainfall, but those days are the exception rather than the rule.
-  * While the minimum temperature in December has dropped as low as 56 <sup>o</sup>F, this occurs infrequently.
-The mean temperature in December is 71<sup>o</sup>F with a standard deviation of 4<sup>o</sup>F, indicating that the temperatures in December tend to range between 67<sup>o</sup>F to 75<sup>o</sup>F.
+  * The scatter plot shows that there are few days with over 1 inch of rainfall in either June or December over seven years of data; fewer days with over 2 inches; and almost no days with greater than 3" of rainfall.

 ## Code
 * **Code for making a connection to a database and reflecting that database**